Windows Event Log¶

 Users set a

-path with which to collect events from.
-It can be the name of a channel (like
+path with which to collect events from that is the name of a channel like

 There are 3 ways to select filter criteria rather than collecting all events: